nims11/nims11.github.com/video-game-hall-of-fame.md

 - Portal 2
 - The Elder Scrolls V: Skyrim
 - To The Moon + Finding Paradise
+- Valkyria Chronicles (1,2) (loved 2 as it was my entry into the series, yet to play 3)
 - Valkyrie Profile: Lenneth